clicon/clixon-docs/restconf.rst

 In this example, the stream ``example`` is accessed with ``https://example.com/streams/example``.

 Clixon defines an internal in-memory (not persistent) replay function controlled by the configure option above.
-In this example, the retention is configured to 1 hour, i.e., the stream replay function will only save timeseries one hour, but if the restconf daemon is restarted, the hisstory will be lost.
+In this example, the retention is configured to 1 hour, i.e., the stream replay function will only save timeseries one hour, but if the restconf daemon is restarted, the history will be lost.

 In the Nginx configuration, add the following to extend the nginx configuration file with the following statements (for example)::